sourdough croissants

 side view of the dough after the book fold

-Step 5 – Second Lamination Fold (Letter Fold)
+Step 5 – Second Lamination Fold (Tri-Fold or Letter Fold)

 Place your book on your counter with the folded side facing you.
-Roll to a 24 x 10-inch rectangle again, pounding the dough first, then rolling.
+Roll to a 24 x 10-inch rectangle again, pounding the dough first, then rolling gently outward.

 Still focus on keeping the edges and corners straight, and watch that your dough isn’t sticking to your counter underneath.